“Education is the most powerful weapon

 Haiti’s literacy rate of about 53% (55% for males and 51% for females) is below the 90% average literacy rate for Latin American and Caribbean countries.
 The country faces shortages in educational supplies and qualified teachers, and its rural population remains underrepresented in many of the country’s school classrooms.
-The 2010 Haiti earthquake has exacerbated the already constraining factors on Haiti’s educational system.
-The educational sector is under the responsibility of the Ministry of Education and is limited in its ability improve the quality of education in Haiti.
 As a result, the funding and support of private sector organizations, like Family Health Ministries, has become a substitute for governmental public investment in education.

 Family Health Ministries is committed to improving the opportunity for education in Haiti through the following programs: